ahenzler/little_esty_shop_bulk_discounts/README.md

 Quantity Threshold: 2

 I can leave the information as is, or modify it before saving.
-I should be redirected to the discounts index page where I see the newly created discount added to the list of discounts.
+I should be redirected to the discounts index page where I see the newly created discount added to the list of discounts.=

+[]
 View a Holiday Discount

-[]
 As a merchant (if I have created a holiday discount for a specific holiday), when I visit the discount index page, within the `Upcoming Holidays` section I should not see the button to 'create a discount' next to that holiday,